Fluctuating hydrodynamics of dilute electrolyte solutions: systematic perturbation calculation of effective transport coefficients governing large-scale dynamics: Summary

 Finally, in Sec.~\ref{sec:discussion}, we have discussed how higher-order terms in the loop-expansion and the inter-ionic short-range interactions contribute, as an example, to the zero-frequency effective viscosity $\eta_{\rm eff}(0)$.
 We have shown by a simple argument that the two-loop graph in Fig.~\ref{fig:graph_vis2}a contributes to the Jones-Dole $B$-coefficient, while the inter-ionic short-range interactions give no contribution to the $B$-coefficient at the one-loop level.

 We make final remarks.
 More concentrated solutions, which are practically more relevant, may be studied in a similar manner by taking into account the inter-ionic short-range interactions\cite{Okamoto2020, Okamoto2021} as well as the higher-order loops.
 One can also extend the present theory to more complex mixture-solvent systems, taking into account the fluctuations of the solvent composition\cite{Okamoto2010,Onuki2011,Onuki2016}.
 In this paper, most of the results are within the one-loop approximation.
 In the zero-frequency limit, the one-loop results for effective viscosity and conductivity reduce to the classical limiting laws that have also been (at least partially) derived from the linearized FHE\cite{Wada2005,Peraud2017,Donev2019}.
 Hence, we may expect that the one-loop results of the frequency dependence could also have been derived from the linearized FHE, without using the MSRJD formalism.
-However, there are some advantages of using the MSRJD formalism. (i) As has been mentioned in Sec.~\ref{sec:intro}, it naturally leads to the effective kinetic coefficients, i.e., $L_{ij}^{\rm eff}$ and $\eta_{\rm eff}$ for the dynamics of average variables. (ii) It enables us to see more clearly the approximation(s) involved in the calculations.
-To be more concrete, we have seen that the one-loop approximation and the free energy density of the form in Eq.~(\ref{dilute}) are at least formally distinct approximations, though they are coherent with each other for dilute solutions [See sentences below Eq.~(\ref{loop_MSR})]. (iii) It provides systematic means to improve the approximations, e.g., higher-order loops (though the perturbation calculations of higher orders would be extremely tedious). (iv) Even without performing explicit calculations, as we have seen in Sec.~\ref{sec:discussion}, one can easily have some information of how some improvements of the approximations may contribute to the transport properties, e.g., the effective viscosity.
+However, there are some advantages of using the MSRJD formalism:\\ (i) As has been mentioned in Sec.~\ref{sec:intro}, it naturally leads to the effective kinetic coefficients, i.e., $L_{ij}^{\rm eff}$ and $\eta_{\rm eff}$ for the dynamics of average variables.\\ (ii) It enables us to see more clearly the approximation(s) involved in the calculations.
+To be more concrete, we have seen that the one-loop approximation and the free energy density of the form in Eq.~(\ref{dilute}) are at least formally distinct approximations, though they are coherent with each other for dilute solutions. \\ (iii) It provides systematic means to improve the approximations, e.g., higher-order loops (though the perturbation calculations of higher orders would be extremely tedious). \\ (iv) Even without performing explicit calculations, as we have seen in Sec.~\ref{sec:discussion}, one can easily have some information of how some improvements of the approximations may contribute to the transport properties, e.g., the effective viscosity. \\ Besides the higher-order loops, the short-range ion-ion interaction becomes also relevant for concentrated solutions.
+As we have seen in Sec.~\ref{sec:discussion}, the short-range interactions yield the excess viscosity of order $\bar n^{3/2}$.
+It is also worth noting that the recent paper by Avni \textit{et al.} has shown that the DC conductivity derived from the linearized FHE (equivalently, the one-loop approximation) with the hard-sphere-like repulsion well fit the experimental data for concentrated solutions\cite{Avni2022}.
+Finally, we mention that the present path-integral approach, like many perturbative approach in quantum field theory, has no rigorous mathematical foundation though the same approach has extensively been used in the physics literature.
+For non-ionic fluctuating hydrodynamics, Donev \textit{et al.} have studied the nonlinear effect on diffusion in a mathematically more controlled manner \cite{Donev2014}.
 We wish the present study would stimulate future studies on the dynamics in more concentrated electrolyte solutions as well as mixture systems.